jina-ai/docs/chapters/remote/remote-pods.md

 ## Inside a Flow

 A common case of using Jina remotely is to have a Flow running locally with Pod on the remote.
-Following code creates a Flow with a remote Pod on `1.2.3.4` and uploads the pod yml to remote using `upload_files`.
+Following code creates a Flow with a remote Pod on `1.2.3.4` and uploads the pod yaml to remote using `upload_files`.
 All remote logs are collected by the Flow.

 #### Python